fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

 > the only sustainable growth is viral growth

+## Criticism
+I have not yet gotten around to think really critically about all of the content.
+I think most things check out, even though some are portraied as more contrarian than they actually are.

+---

 # Meta:
 So I'm experimenting in how to better read books currently.
 The approach for